Information on COVID-19

 Coronaviruses are a large family of viruses that cause illness ranging from the common cold to more severe diseases.
 The novel coronavirus is a new strain, not previously identified in humans.
 COVID-19 is the infectious disease caused by the latest discovered coronavirus (SARS-CoV-2).

-People can catch COVID-19 from others who have the virus through inhaling small droplets from people with COVID-19 who cough or sneeze or through touching contaminated surfaces.
+People can catch COVID-19 from others who have the virus through inhaling small droplets from people with COVID-19 who cough or sneeze or through touching contaminated surfaces and then touching their mouth, nose or eye.

 Many people who become infected experience mild illness and recover, but it can be more severe for others.
 The symptoms include a combination of: